 To help prevent issues with termites the following measures should be taken:

-• Yard debris piles and woodpiles should be placed distant from structures
+• Store yard debris piles and woodpiles several feet away from structures

 When termites are suspected, the best course of action is to call in the experts at SafeGuard Pest Control.
 Our technicians are licensed by the Pennsylvania Department of Agriculture and are certified Termidor exterminators.